Old Melbourne Gaol. Image: Alamy

 The Haunted Bookshop

 A visit to The Haunted Bookshop in McKillop Street is certainly an otherworldly experience.
 Along with Australia’s largest collection of books relating to the occult, the bookshop stocks tarot cards, paranormal and horror DVDs, and gothic-style jewellery.

 *No credit card or booking fees are applied to bookings made directly on The Big Bus tour and travel guide website.
 Fees may be applied to bookings made via affiliate websites, including Viator.
-Our best price guarantee applies to tours available on The Big Bus tour and travel guide website and does not apply to tours offered via affiliate websites, including Viator.
-If you find one of our Melbourne ghost tours elsewhere at a cheaper price, we will beat it by 10%.
-To claim, please call our booking line on 1300 330 189 or email [email protected].
-The tour must be available for booking on the date you have selected on the competitor’s website.
-We do not offer the guarantee where a discount or promotional code from the competitor has been applied.
+Our best price guarantee applies to Melbourne ghost tours available on The Big Bus tour and travel guide website and does not apply to tours offered via affiliate websites, including Viator.
+For terms and conditions or to make a claim, please click here.

 Additional images: Bigstock